What is and how to charter a sailing boat

 How to Select a Sailboat

 When looking for a charter sailboat you will need to look at the following: the number of cabins, the minimum size of the yacht required in some destinations, the luxury-to-performance ratio, your sailing skills (and your crew’s sailing skills), your budget, the age of the yacht, and, last but not least, the brand of the yacht.
-Find all the tips and tricks how to choose the perfect yacht according to your needs and wants.
+Find all the tips and

 Safety on a Sailing boat